ThatQuiz Test Library Take this test now

 C) Preliminary tests are the final verdict; confirmatory tests are optional

-D) Preliminary tests and confirmatory tests are identical
+D) Preliminary tests are like a screening metal detector, and confirmatory tests are like x-ray scanning to verify the object

 • 31.
 In examining trace evidence, a fiber is recovered from a suspect’s clothing.
 Which evaluation reflects proper forensic methodology?